Universal covering spaces and fundamental groups in algebraic geometry as schemes: From topology to algebraic geometry, via a ``right'' notion of covering space

-\epoint{Example: profinite sets give Yoneda trivial profinite-\'etale covering spaces} If $S$ is a profinite set, define the {\em trivial $S$-bundle} over $X$ by where $\oh_X(U)$ is given the discrete topology for all open $U \subset X$.
+If $S$ is a profinite set, define the {\em trivial $S$-bundle} over $X$ by where $\oh_X(U)$ is given the discrete topology for all open $U \subset X$.
 It is straightforward to verify that $\underline{S}_X \rightarrow X$ is a Yoneda trivial covering space with distinguished sections canonically homeomorphic to $S$, and that if $S = \varprojlim_I S_i$, then $\underline{S} = \varprojlim_I \underline{S_i}$.
 We will see that this example describes all Yoneda trivial profinite-\'etale covering spaces (Proposition \ref{Yoneda_triv_means_triv_bundle}).

 The topology on the distinguished sections of a Yoneda trivial profinite-\'etale covering space is profinite: